Shuangy's Kitchensink

 Don’t like Basil?
 No problem, simply omit it.

-How to make Roasted Tomato BaSIL Soup
+How to make Roasted Tomato Soup

 Tomatoes are cut up and ready to be baked in the left image, the right image shows tomatoes completely roasted